Get Your Ontario Private

 All of the above for a one-time payment:

-People who are new to the security profession are required to complete a 50 hour course that is specifically designed for prospective private investigators in Ontario before they can apply to write the provincial exam.
+People who are new to the security profession are required to complete a 50-hour private investigator training course that is specifically designed for prospective private investigators in Ontario before they can apply to write the provincial exam.

-Our in-depth private investigator program exceeds the syllabus requirements of the Ministry of the Solicitor General.
+This in-depth private investigator training program exceeds the syllabus requirements of the Ministry of the Solicitor General.

 Consisting of eight modules, the course will teach key lessons that all students should be familiar with in order to carry out their duties as a private investigator in accordance with the Private Security and Investigative Services Act, 2005 (PSISA).